- Like

 Botanical Name: Dracaena trifasciata

-The upright, and sword-like foliage in a deep green shade look exceptionally stunning.
-The spectacular leaves have variegation of green shades that pair well with the rustic-looking terracotta pots.
+The upright, sword-like foliage in a deep green shade looks exceptionally stunning.
+The spectacular leaves have a variegation of green shades, making it look fantastic.
+It is one of the Best Plants for Terracotta Pots.

 9. Spider plant